 - What type of fertilizer has been used?
 Fertilizers with high percentages of nitrogen will produce lush, healthy foliage but little to no blooms.
 Read the product label to find the N-P-K formulation and choose a food that has lower nitrogen and higher phosphorus.

 - If Irises have grown well and bloomed well for years but cease to bloom seemingly overnight, they have most likely become over-crowded and the patch needs to be divided.
 See notes and directions under the Dividing heading.

-Jung Seed and its affiliated brands have an amazing selection of Iris varieties.
+Jung Seed has an amazing selection of Iris varieties.
 You can find every color under the rainbow and many striking combinations – solid colors, bi-colors, and blends, many splashed, striped, picotee, and all with exquisitely laced and ruffled petals.
 Choosing the bloom color is the fun and exciting part, but choosing the right variety for the right garden location is the most critical decision for long-term success with Irises.

 - Wildflower Magic: Sowing Perennial Wildflower Seeds For Success

 - Sunflower Guide – Growing, Caring, & Varieties